 Finding a new insurer, comparing prices and cover

 Health insurance premiums are rising in line with costs.
-Premiums rose by an average of 4.5% nationally in 2017.
-2018 will see average health insurance premium increases of a further 4%.
+Premiums rose by an average of 4.5% nationally in 2017 and by 4% in 2018.
+In 2019 they will rise a further 1.2% on average.
 The chart above shows average premium increases between 2006 and 2016.
 The average premium rose by 40% over this ten-year period.